 The text reproduced below was prepared by the experts from the Task Force on Automated Vehicle Signalling Requirements (TF AVSR).
 The modifications to the existing text of the UN Regulation are marked bold for new and strikethrough for deleted characters.
 This document is an updated version of ECE/TRANS/WP.29/GRE/2023/9/Rev.2, following the recent session of TF AVSR in July 2024.

 Proposed changes by the EC are indicated by blue bold text.
 EC comments are highlighted in green.

+Changes during AVSR-21 in track-change mode

 Proposal